Ttimofeyka/Rave/README.md

 ### Segmentation fault during compile-time

 Often caused by incorrect syntax or misuse of builtin instructions.
-We're continuously working to minimize these occurrences.
+We are continuously working to minimize these occurrences.

-### SSE/SSE2/SSE3/SSSE3/AVX/AVX2 as not a recognized features
+### SSE/AVX as not a recognized features

 If you encounter warnings about unrecognized features, disable them in options.json (set `sse` and `avx` to `0`) or use command-line options: `-SSE 0`, `-AVX 0`.